bmm00000/practice/react1/summary/first-project/NOTES.md

 dynamic expressions: it will not be treated as plain text, it will be evaluated.
 For example, in JSX, {2 + 2}, but watch out! in JSX you can only use dinamic expressions of one line.

 in jsx, all html-like elements are components that have already been built into react, that's why you can add attributes to those components, like 'onClick', etc. (you are saying that you wanna react on a click on that element, etc.), but you can only add inline code to those attributes, not blocks of code (like if statement blocks, etc).
-You cannot use 'onClick' etc. in custom components, for example in our app: Modal, Backdrop, etc., custom components have to be completely customized.
+You cannot use 'onClick' etc. in custom components, for example in our app: Modal, Backdrop, etc., custom components have to be completely customized, that's why we use event props (passing functions as props), so we pass the functions down until we have a built-in component, so then we can use onClick, and then call the function we passed.

 convention: functions that are executed upon events are named ending in 'Handler', for example: 'deleteHandler'